 Class members can select one or more of the following benefits:

-- California statutory claim payment: California subclass members may submit a claim to receive additional cash payment of $50.
+- California statutory claim payment: California subclass members may submit a claim to receive an additional cash payment of $50.

 How to claim a class action rebate